- How Much do Maths Tutoring Companies Charge?

-At Superprof, we don’t recommend working ‘off the books’ and provide a safe and secure way to find a tutor.
-In the UK Superprof is free to use.
-Search and message tutors for free and pay no commission to Superprof.
+At Superprof, we don't recommend working 'off the books' and provide a safe and secure way to find a tutor.
+In Australia, Superprof is free to use.
+You can search and message tutors for free and pay no commission to Superprof.

 Superprof can help you find a home maths tutor or an online maths tutor - whatever suits you best.
 Filter by price or location, message tutors to discuss your needs before hand and hey presto - you have a tutor!

 Schools often set up their own tutoring systems to help students who slip through the net or are starting to fall behind in class.
-When it comes to maths, this usually works by pairing A level maths tutors / students from the sixth form with maths GCSE pupils.
+When it comes to maths, this usually works by pairing VCE maths tutors / students from year 12 with secondary-level maths pupils from the year levels below.
 This form of peer mentoring can help students gain the confidence they need to feel calm when it comes to speaking up in class and sitting exams.

-It’s worth knowing that this type of help comes at no extra cost to parents, however, it is mainly focussed on those who are between grade boundaries (trying to achieve a grade C instead of a D, for example) or wanting to attempt the GCSE higher maths paper instead of foundation maths.
+It's worth knowing that this type of help comes at no extra cost to parents, however, it is mainly focussed on those who are between grade boundaries (trying to achieve an ATAR of 30+ instead of 25, for example) or wanting to attempt more challenging maths methods questions instead of the questions from core/further maths.

 These supplemental sessions usually take place before or after school, or in form period.